-Amounts Recoverable from Reinsurers - The Company records amounts recoverable from reinsurers for in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as net reinsurance recoveries in the statutory basis statements of operations.
+- Amounts Recoverable from Reinsurers - The Company records amounts recoverable from reinsurers for stop-loss as reinsurance in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as net reinsurance recoveries in the statutory basis statements of operations. - Ceded Reinsurance Premiums Payable - The ceded reinsurance premiums payable balance represents amounts due to the reinsurer for coverage which will be paid based on the contract terms.